Welcome

 CHAA Meetings

 The Culinary Historians of Ann Arbor generally meet on the third Sunday of the month at 4 p.m.
 Eastern, September through May.
 Meeting invitations are sent to members and other interested individuals, but all are welcome to attend.
-Some of our meetings are held in person at the downtown Ann Arbor District Library and streamed on YouTube, and some are held online via Zoom.
+Our monthly talks are hybrid: an in-person audience gathers at the Ann Arbor District Library, and a virtual audience gathers online via the library’s YouTube channel.
 Please check this website for the date and location and format of each meeting, as these will vary.

 Members receive emailed information regarding meetings in advance and a reminder on the day of each meeting.